 donations plus program service revenue and unrelated business income

-(such as the net from running a thrift store) with program expense.
+(such as receipts from running a thrift store or selling t-shirts)

 The ideal is that the program budget should equal the funds